fuyono/Reinforcement-Learning-Algorithms/README.md

     - n-step TD or TD(Lambda) with eligibility traces (harder)
     - Policy Gradients (harderer)
 - **(10%) bonus** Implement four algorithms in total (you can do more but we'll only look at four, you need to tell us which).
 - **(40%)** Report : Write a short report on the problem and the results of your three algorithms.
-This should include some plots as well as the mathematical formulations of each of your solutions.
 The report should be submited on LEARN as a pdf.
+    - Describing each algorithm you used, define the states, actions, dynamics.
+Define the mathematical formulation of your algorithm, show the Bellman updates for you use.
+    - Some quantitative analysis of the results, a default plot for comparing all algorithms is given.
+You can do more than that.
+    - Some qualitative analysis of why one algorithm works well in each case, what you noticed along the way.

 ### Evaluation